Sustainability-related disclosures

 The major limitation with using the abovementioned sustainability performance monitoring process and using reports from the Funds’ portfolio companies that Altor has identified is if portfolio companies do not report on the requested data and/or report data with lacking quality and/or coverage for their respective operations.
 Altor will work closely with portfolio companies to ensure that the companies understand the importance of reporting as well as how they should report, in order to minimise such limitation.
 Furthermore, Altor deems the risk of portfolio companies not reporting and/or providing insufficient reports as low.

-The due diligence of potential underlying assets of the Funds are conducted inhouse and/or by external advisors.
+The due diligence of potential underlying assets of the Funds are conducted in-house and/or by external advisors.
 Sustainability matters are typically considered already in early sourcing discussions.
 In the due diligence process, it is mandatory to present and consider the sustainability risk profile of a potential investment.
 As part of completing such sustainability risk profile, the investment team needs to fill out a standardized questionnaire, referred to as the Risk Summary which also contains a detailed sustainability section.
+The purpose of the procedure is to assess whether or not a potential investment can be considered to promote environmental or social characteristics under the SFDR.
 The Risk Summary is reviewed and approved by Altor’s Risk Committee before Altor’s board of directors may decide whether to take the potential investment forward.

 Altor always acts as an active owner.
 Altor’s active ownership includes that all the Funds’ portfolio companies shall establish a Sustainability point of contact within their own organisation.
 Furthermore, sustainability shall be part of each portfolio company’s value creation agenda, and following any Fund’s investment in a new portfolio company, assessments shall be made to integrate Sustainability to the 3-year value creation master plan that Altor helps draft for each portfolio company.